Application Management

 Updating Applications

 See the DBOS Cloud CLI reference for a list of properties you can update.
-Note that updating an application metadata does not trigger a redeploy of the code, which you can do with the app deploy
+Note that app update does not trigger a redeploy of the code, which you can do with the app deploy command.

 Deleting Applications